International Order of Twelve Knights and Daughters of Tabor: Taborian Hospital

 After years of decline, membership surged after 1938, when Perry M. Smith, the Chief Grand Mentor, persuaded the Mississippi Jurisdiction of the order to build a hospital in the all-black town of Mound Bayou, Mississippi.
 To pay for it, each member paid an annual assessment into a hospital fund.
 In addition, Smith visited sharecroppers and tenants on plantations throughout Mississippi to raise funds.
+The Mississippi Jurisdiction owned and operated the hospital from 1942 to 1966.
+The Taborian Hospital merged with the Sarah Brown Hospital, becoming the Mound Bayou Community Hospital in 1966.
+It closed in 1983.